little-fort/booster-bot/README.md

 - Will farm matches on loop until stopped
 - Simulates user input with randomness to prevent detection.
 Does not modify game files in any way
 - No additional third-party software required
 - Portable executable that does not require installation.
-Simply download latest release, start Snap, and run the .exe
+Simply download latest release, start Snap, and run `BoosterBot.exe`
 - Runs under randomized process name to help prevent detection

 ## Prerequisites